 A-501 GENERAL

-A-501.1 Reproduction material (repromat) is material made by the producer nation from which the chart may be reproduced, without redrafting, in modified facsimile by a printer nation. t may be in analogue or digital formA-501.2 Repromat for New Charts, New Editions, eprintsis supplied by producers at the request of printers (see A-402.2 and A-404.1).
-The termsconditionsfor the exchange of repromatwill be established bilaterally between individual producer and printer nations (see A-601).
-AREPROMAT AAAAA-504 PROCEDURES FOR ORDERING AND SUPPLYING REPROMAT
+A-501.1 Reproduction material (repromat) is material made by the producer nation from which the chart may be reproduced, without redrafting, in modified facsimile by a printer nation.
+While it may be in analogue or digital form, it is now more usual, convenient and cost effective to exchange digital repromat.

+A-501.2 Repromat for New Charts, New Editions, Limited New Editions, Reprints and Notice to Mariners Blocks (see A-401.2) is supplied by producers at the request of printers (see A-402.2 and A-404.1).
+The terms, conditions and procedures for the exchange of repromat, including automatic supply if appropriate, will be established bilaterally between individual producer and printer nations (see A-601).

+A-502 DIGITAL REPROMAT

+A-502.1 Digital repromat may be in vector (using the Transfer Standard for Digital Hydrographic Data, S-57) or raster format.

+A-502.2 S-57 data is useful for data exchange, but not suitable for paper chart adoptions.

+A-502.3 Raster format is more useful for modified facsimile ‘adoptions’ of paper charts, as this includes the cartographic elements (chart framework, text placement) which is not included in S-57.
+Ideally, each colour layer should be a separate file, the file format (for example Tagged Image Format - TIF) as agreed between producer and printer.

+A-502.4 Digital repromat can be supplied via File Transfer Protocol (FTP) or, for small NM blocks, as an email attachment.
+The repromat should be accompanied by an image of the complete chart, in Portable Document Format (PDF).

+A-503 ANALOGUE REPROMAT

+A-503.1 The producer nation shall ensure that the repromat being provided to another nation meets certain standards given below.
+These represent a minimum specification and should permit the producer nation to use its normal work materials and procedures.

+A-503.2 Material Characteristics: Repromat will be prepared on stable base plastic or film.
+The size of the repromat will not vary from the computed chart size by more than ± 0,5 mm over the longest dimension of the chart graticule.

+A-503.3 Image Quality: Repromat images will be precise and free of blemishes and holes, so as not to require opaquing or other touch-up work.

+A-503.4 Amount and Form of Material: The most appropriate form and amount of repromat will be agreed as part of the bilateral arrangements between producer and printer nations.
+Repromat will be in negative or positive form depending upon the printing processes used by the nations concerned.
+The repromat will be accompanied by a copy of the chart itself.

+A-503.1 3

+A-504 PROCEDURES FOR ORDERING AND SUPPLYING REPROMAT

-A-504.1 repromat is sometimes ruined in the process of shipment, or delayed because the parcel was not properly identified.
+A-504.1 Analogue repromat is sometimes ruined in the process of shipment, or delayed because the parcel was not properly identified.
 The following procedures should minimise such problems.

 A-504.2 Ordering repromat: The printer nation requiring repromat of an international chart shall order such from the producer nation and shall identify the required repromat by the international number, followed by the national number.